lisajamhoury/simple-peer-wrapper/README.md

 The options are as follows:

 `serverUrl` the serverUrl of the signaling server you wish to connect to.
-This is mandatory for a successful connection.
+This is required for a successful connection.

 `debug` turns on additional logging.
 Defaults to false.